MileHacker Logo

 Efficient Travel

-• Domestic flights to destinations like La Ceiba or Roatán save considerable time over bus travel.
+• Domestic flights to places such as La Ceiba or Roatán save considerable time over bus travel.

-• Group attractions by geographical area for efficient routing, for instance, all city center sights together.
+• Plan your visits by neighborhood for efficient routing, for example, all city center sights together.

 • Schedule your day-to-day itinerary to minimize transit time between locations.